NerdyTechYT/TechzyNerdYT/README.md

 ---

 ## 📝 Update Log
+**Launched a new subdomain: game.techzynerd.com for TechzyGames** BEST GAME check the repo out https://github.com/NerdyTechYT/TechzyGames

 ### [v1.5] - 2025-09-16 ✨
 - Restructured website with a clean and modern folder/file organization
 - Added **3 completed projects** to the Projects section
 - Improved overall visual design and layout
 - Made buttons more accessible and user-friendly
+-

 ### [v1.4] - 2025-09-15🎨
 - Focused on accessibility improvements